Mayhul-Jindal/ecommerce/README.md

 # BalkanID Engineering Task

 ## Problem Statement
-`Build a robust online book store to handle user authentication, authorization and access management.`
+Build a robust online book store to handle user authentication, authorization and access management.

 ## Salient Features
+Here are a list of features which I built appart from the demanded features

 ### Combination of Hexagonal and Onion Architecture
+I have made the backend in a microservice architecture which is highly decoupled.
+The is because of the use of ports and adapters throughtout my code (basically different interfaces for different jobs).
+And took some inspiration from the onion architecture to build my logging service completly detached from my bussiness logic

 ### Background Workers
 ### Soft Delete
 ### Email Verification